ConfederacyOfGaia/Gaia/magical-weapons-and-armors.md

 #### Attunement Bonus

-When you are reduced to 0 HP, but not killed outright, you may choose to drop to 1 HP instead.
-You may use this feature once per long rest.
+When you are reduced to 0 HP, but not killed outright, the armor casts the *hellish rebuke* spell, and you drop to 1 HP instead of 0.
+The level of the spell is 1 + the armor's magical bonus.
+Once you use this feature, you cannot use it again until you finish a long rest.

 \page